How to MegaSquirt your Nissan 240SX

 Other vehicles with KA series engines, such as Nissan pickup trucks, are similar.
 This also works for distributor equipped versions of the SR20DE and GA16DE.

 Looking for the easiest way to do this?
 Try the MSPNP option, currently available for S13 and S14 applications .
 This ECU comes fully assembled and ready to plug into the stock wiring.
 See this link for how to install a MSPNP in a 240SX.
 To buy an MSPNP for an S13, click here.

 Level of control: Full Standalone EMS– Fuel and Ignition Control

 The optical trigger on a 240SX may look a bit complicated, with two rows of slits and the unequal slit sizes in the inner ring.
 However, setting up Megasquirt to work with this ignition is surprisingly simple.
 Megasquirt does not need or use the information provided by the second ring of 360 slits or the length of the inner slits, so you just need to obtain a signal from the trailing edge of the ring of 4 slits.

 Note: DIYAutoTune.com has recently put together a bolt in trigger wheel to allow using this distributor for triggering distributorless ignitions.
 See this article for more details.

-The output is quite straightforward – you will just need to connect the negative terminal of the coil to pin 36.
+The output is quite straightforward – you will just need to connect pin 36 of the MegaSquirt to the white wire on the ignition control module (“Power transistor” on Nissan diagrams).
 The specifics of the input wiring will depend on which year 240 you have; Nissan changed the wiring colors in 1991.
 However, the wires serve the same purpose; only the colors changed.
 Note that these years apply to the 240SX and are not the same for other KA-powered vehicles.
 For example, it appears that some Nissan pickup trucks with the KA24E engine retained the earlier color scheme for considerably longer.

 Distributor Wire Colors